6 Best Corded Chainsaws – Top Picks, Reviews & Buyer’s Guide 2023

 One feature we love on some gas-powered Husqvarna chainsaws missing from this one is interchangeable blades.
 As it is, the 16-inch bar is holding this saw back.
 It has the power to cut larger trees but not the reach.
 Unfortunately, you can’t put a larger bar on this saw.
 Hold the Husqvarna in your hands, and you can feel the quality.
 It’s a robust saw built to withstand the rigors of daily work, protected by a fitting 2-year warranty period.

-In short, we think that this is the best corded chainsaw of the year.
+In short, we think that the Husqvarna 414EL is the best overall corded chainsaw.